 The International Application route applies to any applicant who has received training at an institution outside of Canada.
-The requirements for registration as outlined in the Health Professions Act in Alberta state that applicants must have completed:
+The requirements for registration as outlined in the Registered Dietitians and Registered Nutritionists Profession Regulation in Alberta state that applicants must have completed:

 1) A Baccalaureate degree in foods and nutrition from an accredited Canadian University, or equivalent.

 2) A dietetic internship from an accredited Canadian internship program, or equivalent.

 The College has developed an informative guide on the application, assessment and registration process for Internationally Educated Applicants to the College of Dietitians of Alberta.
 We encourage all applicants to review the guide prior to commencing the application process.

 Are you ready to apply to CDA for assessment?